 Leete's Kitchener poster has inspired millions of copies and reworkings, such as the shop sign for I Was Lord Kitchener's Valet, the 1960s boutique that in turn inspired Peter Blake's idea for Beatles costumes on Sgt Pepper's and where Hendrix bought his military jacket.
 In 1997, the army put a black soldier in place of Kitchener on a poster to recruit more ethinic minorities.
 Read George Orwell's 1984 and you'll see the influence of Leete's Kitchener poster in fiction.

 In 2002, Leete's iconic Kitchener poster was nominated as 'the best recruitment advert of all time' by advertising trade weekly Campaign.
-Eric Field was identified as the copywriter and Caxton Advertising the agency for the various versions - Field had coined the 'Your Country Needs You' phrase for the first recruitment advertising in newspapers the week that WWI broke out.
+Eric Field was identified as the copywriter and Caxton Advertising the agency for the various versions - Field had coined 'Your King and Country Need You' for the first recruitment advertising in newspapers the week that WWI broke out.
 In 1999, Campaign had identified 'Your Country Needs You' as the second best poster of the century after Saatchi & Saatchi's 'Labour isn't working' of 1978.

-The influence of the Leete illustration of 1914 lives on to this day, as in this Economist cover from September 2008:
+The influence of the Leete illustration of 1914 has lived, as in this Economist cover from September 2008:

 And the Daily Mirror (1 May 1997) ran an image of Tony Blair, then prime minister, with the slogan 'Your Country Needs Him' on its front page.